Submitted by Taps Coogan on the 4th of October 2017 to The Sounding Line.

 “Catalonia’s regional government, the Generalitat, in the face of such intransigence and seeking to deflect public attention from the brutal austerity cuts it was making, began to take matters into its own hands.
 Little by little, disobedience became defiance, which gradually evolved into open rebellion.”

 Most of all, the police crackdown on the referendum appears to have succeeded only in enraging the Catalonians and driving them further from the Spanish government.
 The one thing that the police action failed to do was actually prevent the referendum from taking place.
-By all accounts, the millions of voters participated in the referendum and the overwhelming majority supported independence.
+By all accounts, voters participated in the referendum and the overwhelming majority supported independence.
 It is difficult to conceive of a worse outcome for Spain.
 To make matters worse, so far there has been no attempt at reconciliation by the Spanish government since the referendum.
 The Spanish government, either through intent or incompetence, is forcing a showdown with a soon to be self-declared independent Catalonia government and it’s hard to imagine that ending well for anyone.